Do you want to get better in networking, expand your social network, make new friends and get a different perspective on life?

 Mistakes to avoid when networking

-You’re reading this because you want to fulfil a certain objective in your life, hence to succeed make sure you avoid these mistakes:
+You’re reading this because you want to fulfill a certain objective in your life, hence to succeed make sure you avoid these mistakes:

 - Not asking for help

-- Not keeping in touch or doing so only when needing a favour
+- Not keeping in touch or doing so only when needing a favor

 - Not thanking people for their help